-Under the Care and Protection Act persons who:
+Under the Care and Protection Act, a mandatory reporter is a person who:

-- a) In the course of their employment, deliver services including health care, welfare, education, children's services and residential services, to children. - b) Hold a management position in an organisation, the duties of which include direct responsibility for, or direct supervision of, the provision of services including health care, welfare, education, children's services and residential services, to children, are mandatory reporters.
+- a) in the course of their employment, deliver services including health care, welfare, education, children's services and residential services, to children; - b) holds a management position in an organisation, the duties of which include direct responsibility for, or direct supervision of, the provision of services including health care, welfare, education, children's services and residential services, to children; - c) is in religious ministry, or a person providing religion-based activities to children; - d) is a registered psychologist providing a professional service as a psychologist.

-At KCCS, a mandatory reporter refers to a person who delivers education wholly or partly to children and/or who holds a management position, which includes direct responsibility for children.
+At KCCS, a mandatory reporter refers to a person who delivers education or religious ministry wholly or partly to children and/or who holds a management position, which includes direct responsibility for children.
 (For example: School Board members)

-All teachers are mandatory reporters.
+All teachers and ministers providing religious ministry are mandatory reporters.
 Other School employees may also be mandatory reporters.
 If staff members are not sure whether they are a mandatory reporter, they should speak to the Principal.